Vase Somenishiki Botan Peony flower | Fukuji Kitamura Traditional Craftsperson work [264013]

 -----------------------

-This grand porcelain vase is the work of Fukuji Kitamura, a master of overglaze painting and a designated Traditional Craftsman who has long embodied both the tradition and innovation of Arita ware.
-Though now retired from active production due to age, Kitamura’s works continue to captivate viewers.
-His artistry, refined through years of dedication and a unique sensibility, stands as a lasting testament to timeless beauty.
+Mr. Kitamura is a Traditional Craftsman specializing in overglaze painting, who has long embodied both the tradition and innovation of Arita ware.
+Though now retired from active production, his works continue to captivate many with their timeless beauty.
+His distinctive style, born from masterful technique and a unique artistic sensibility, can truly be described as a crystallization of beauty that transcends generations.

 [Potter Profile]